-Here in the article I’d post some controversial opinion intended to create an argument in the comments.
-This super hot take will keep people coming back to fight with each other over stupid shit that doesn’t matter, generating lots of clicks.
+Here in the article I'd post some controversial opinion intended to create an argument in the comments.
+This super hot take will keep people coming back to fight with each other over stupid s**t that doesn't matter, generating lots of clicks.

 Something something, Mario's brother.
 You don't even care.
 You're just looking for one or two characters to see if you agree.
 We all do it.
 There's no shame in it.

 Inevitably, someone will take this article far too seriously.
 It won't address deep issues dividing the “Smash Bros.
 Community,” a three word term that I want to make fun of, but know that will also get someone really upset.

 11. Captain Falcon